-- Start with a word describing the role they played in the work followed by their name in the regular order (First Name Last Name).
+- To include contributors in your citation, start with a word describing the role they played in the work followed by their name in the regular order (First Name Last Name).

 - If there are two contributors with the same role, include the word ‘and’ before the name of the last contributor.